-The Organization has \$359,963 of financial assets available within one year of the balance sheet date to meet cash needs for general expenditures consisting of cash of \$316,432, pledges receivable of \$10,000 and grants receivable of \$33,531.
+For the year ended December 31, 2018, the Organization has \$359,963 of financial assets available within one year of the consolidated statement of financial position date to meet cash needs for general expenditures consisting of cash of \$316,432, pledges receivable of \$10,000 and grants receivable of \$33,531.
 The receivables are subject to implied time restrictions but are expected to be collected within one year.
 No other donor or board-imposed designation restricts the use of these funds.

 The Organization serves as the lead organization for the Dallas area Continuum of Care (CoC).
-As a result, approximately 75% of their annual funding is attributed to three HUD reimbursement-based grant contracts.
-This is not an immediate concern with the operations and liquidity of the organization to cover its current commitments, as most of their expenses are also attributable to these three grant contracts.
+As a result, for the years ended December 31, 2019 and 2018, approximately 60% and 73%, respectively, of their annual funding is attributed to three HUD reimbursement-based grant contracts.
+This is not an immediate concern with the operations and liquidity of the Organization to cover its current commitments, as most of their expenses are also attributable to these three grant contracts.
 In addition, the Coordinated Assessment Services grant allows the Organization to raise additional public funds from corporations, foundations and individuals to support the Flex Funds Program and other programs that further serve members of the CoC and homeless individuals in the service area.